 I would be delighted to see my work on screen, but this is something I have no control over.
 Seeing my work in print has been a dream come true for me, so having it adapted to TV or movie format would be icing on the cake.
 To date, film / TV rights have not been purchased for my series, but if that changes, I’ll be sure to let everyone know.

-When will the Night Huntress series with Cat and Bones end?
+What is the last Night Huntress book with Cat and Bones as the main characters?

 What are the “Night Huntress World” books you mention?